The applicant will need to apply for an operating licence from the Gambling Commission before they apply.

 Notice of application for a premises licence to responsible authorities Form B (pdf 12kb)

 Form of Notice Provisional statement Form A (pdf 10kb)

 Notice of application for a provisional statement Form B (pdf 12kb)

-Responsible Authorities Contact details (word 78kb)
+Responsible Authorities Contact details (pdf 92kb)